Updated: 2020-08-06 by

-Six things Massachusetts sole proprietors and independent contractors should know about health insurance under the Affordable Care Act (Obamacare).
+What sole proprietors and independent contractors in Massachusetts should know about health insurance under the Affordable Care Act (Obamacare).

 Under the Affordable Care Act (Obamacare), beginning in 2015, Massachusetts businesses that employ 50 or more full-time-equivalent workers will have to offer insurance coverage or face a tax penalty, called the "employer shared responsibility payment."

-Learn what the Affordable Care Act (Obamacare) means for unemployed Massachusetts residents, including new options for health insurance coverage.
+Learn what the Affordable Care Act (Obamacare) means for unemployed residents of Massachusetts, including new options for health insurance coverage.